 The plastic closures of a split-ferrite choke may become brittle and fail when flexed after long outdoor exposure.
 Tape or tie-wrap a broken housing to ensure that the ferrite halves remain firmly joined.
 The ferrite itself does not seem to degrade outdoors.

 The impedance of a ferrite choke is much lower than that of a coiled-coax balun.
-But coil resonance varies with jacket material and construction, and performance verification requires instrumentation.
+But coil resonance varies with jacket material and assembly details, and performance verification requires instrumentation.
 Ferrite chokes provide moderate, repeatable, broadband attenuation in a compact package.
 To increase their impedance and unwanted-signal attenuation, use more than one choke.